Arbitration Management

 - Hearing lifecycle: Track scheduled, confirmed, adjourned, and completed hearing statuses on every arbitration file

-- Arbitrator details: Record the appointed arbitrator, contact details, and past cases your organisation has seen them on
+- Arbitrator details: Record the appointed arbitrator, contact details, and past cases your organization has seen them on

 - Location and dates: Capture hearing venue, scheduled hearing dates, and any adjournments with reasons attached